-By Mark Anderson.
-Last Updated 10th March 2021.
+By Olivia Francis.
+Last Updated 10th May 2021.
 In this guide, we will advise you on what to do when you get into a car accident.
 Whether you were the driver, a passenger, or a pedestrian that was hit by a car, we will advise you on how to proceed safely after a car accident.
 We will also advise you about what to do if you have a car accident in the UK, about making an insurance claim for damages to your vehicle and claiming damages for your injuries if the accident was not your fault.

 Select A Section

 - A Guide To What To Do When You Get Into A Car Accident